Trump administration considering narrowing definition of gender

 “Sex means a person’s status as male or female based on immutable biological traits identifiable by or before birth.
 The sex listed on a person’s birth certificate, as originally issued, shall constitute definitive proof of a person’s sex unless rebutted by reliable genetic evidence,” the Times reported the memo as saying.

-In response to the Times' story, a Health and Human Services spokesperson said, “We do not comment on alleged leaked documents.”
+In response to the Times' article, a Health and Human Services spokesperson said, “We do not comment on alleged leaked documents.”

 During the Obama administration, the legal concept of gender was less stringent in federal programs and allowed individuals for the most part to choose how they identified, rather than a person's sex being determined by what they were assigned at birth.